esphome/esphome-docs/cookbook/lvgl.rst

                 then:
                   - lvgl.resume:

-For best results, combine it with the previous example by turning off the backlight, so the users don't actually notice this.
+You can combine it with the previous example to turn off the backlight, so the users don't actually notice this.

 See Also
 --------